BilalsGituation/BilalsGituation/README.md

 - Academic and technical reading and writing 📑
 - Computational and biological contexts of the above material

-Image in profile picture depicting Spatial Transcriptomics analysis is from [Seurat vignettes and used under MIT License](https://satijalab.org/seurat/license).
+Image in profile picture depicting plot from omics analysis is from [Seurat vignettes and used under MIT License](https://satijalab.org/seurat/license).
 Copyright (c) 2021 Seurat authors.
 Not affiliated with or endorsed by the Seurat project or Satija lab.

 <!--
 **BilalsGituation/BilalsGituation** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.